Ralf Stegner

-Ralf Stegner (born 2 October 1959) is a political scientist and a German politician of the Social Democratic Party (SPD) who has been serving as a member of the German Bundestag for the constituency of Pinneberg since the 2021 elections.
+Ralf Stegner (born 2 October 1959) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the German Bundestag for the constituency of Pinneberg since the 2021 elections.

 Stegner was the leader of the SPD in Schleswig-Holstein from 2007 to 2019.
-He also served as the leader of the position in Schleswig-Holstein from 2017 to 2021, an office he had previously held from July 2009 to June 2012.
+He also served as the leader of the opposition in Schleswig-Holstein from 2017 to 2021, an office he had previously held from July 2009 to June 2012.
 He is considered a member of the SPD's left wing.

 Early life and education

 Stegner was born in Bad Dürkheim, Germany on October 2, 1959, and received his high school diploma in 1978.

 In addition to his degree in Political Science, History and German from the University of Freiburg (1980-1987), Stegner earned a Master of Public Administration from the Kennedy School of Government at Harvard University (1987–1989).